Human. :II: Nature.: Tour

-The band is currently touring in Europe, South America, Asia and North America in 2021 and 2022 in promotion of the album.
+The band toured in Europe, South America, Asia and North America throughout 2021 to 2023 in promotion of the album.
 The tour was originally scheduled to begin in spring 2020, but due to the COVID-19 pandemic, the band had postponed the tour to next year.

 The band began their world tour in support of the album in May 2021 with an interactive livestream experience in a virtual reality built tavern which featured songs from the album.
 Both of the performances had broken records with the first drawing 150,000 viewers and setting it as the most viewed virtual performance in Finland, with the box office exceeding one million in euros.
 The band resumed their tour in Finland in late July 2021 with a "secret" performance in Oulu.
-The tour is set to conclude in June 2023.
+The tour concluded in June 2023.

 Reception

 Critical reception

-The album received generally positive reviews from music critics upon the album's release.
+The album received generally mixed reviews from music critics upon the album's release.

 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has an average score of 66 based on 4 reviews, indicating "generally favorable reviews".
 AllMusic gave the album a positive review, saying that "Human. :II: Nature....is, with one exception, a consistently and deeply satisfying outing that was worth waiting for."
 The exception, for them, was "Harvest", which they remark "just doesn't work".